moinakg/pcompress/README.md

 repeated allocation of similar chunks.
 It can work in pipe mode, reading from stdin and writing to stdout.
 It also provides some adaptive compression modes in which multiple algorithms are tried per chunk to determine the best one for the given chunk.
-Finally it support 14 compression levels to allow for ultra compression modes in some algorithms.
+Finally it supports 14 compression levels to allow for ultra compression modes in some algorithms.

 Usage